CB Patel International Cricket Stadium

 The ground is constructed by Bharthana's leading farmer Raju G Patel & C B Patel Group in the year and half period on the 3.75 sq. ft land of Veer Narmad South Gujarat University in Surat.
 The ground is developed with 2 lakh sq. ft according to the standards of international stadium.
 The stadium can accommodate 35,000 people.

 Then Gujarat Chief Minister and Gujarat Cricket Association head Narendra Modi laid the foundation of the stadium in November 2009.
-The ground received a donation from a cricket lover Kamlesh Patel.
+The ground received a donation from a cricket lover Kamlesh Pat TTel.
 He donated Rs.
 5 crore.